awaisrauf/salman-h-khan.github.io/scholarships.md

 comments: false
 ---

 If you are an excellent student and interested to undertake a research based degree at ANU focussed in Computer Vision, Machine Learning, Pattern Recognition and/or Image Processing, please drop me an email with your CV and a brief research proposal.
-We can then discuss potential research topics and scholarships available to you.
-Below, I summarize the scholarships for which you may be eligible.
+We can then discuss potential research projects and scholarships available to you.
+Below, I summarize the scholarships for which you may be eligible. <br><br>

 **Data61 Scholarships**